-To learn more about MinistrySafe's online Control Panel and Systems for Monitoring and Oversight, visit MinistrySafe.com or MinistrySafe.com/MBC.
+To learn more about MinistrySafe's online Control Panel and Systems for Monitoring and Oversight, visit MinistrySafe.com/BCMD.

 SAFETY COMMITTEE

 The Safety Committee is a group of individuals responsible for addressing all areas of child protection in an ongoing manner, ensuring that Safety System elements are implemented consistently.